FBI agents shot serving warrant in child exploitation case in Florida, source says

 A law enforcement official told The Associated Press that multiple FBI agents were shot while serving the warrant, and that the extent of their injuries was not immediately known.
 The official could not discuss an ongoing investigation publicly and spoke to the AP on condition of anonymity.

-Multiple law enforcement agencies swarmed the neighborhood in suburban Fort Lauderdale in the aftermath of the shooting, as a suspect reportedly remained barricaded inside the home.
+Law enforcement agencies swarmed the neighborhood in the Fort Lauderdale suburb of Sunrise after the shooting, as a suspect reportedly remained barricaded inside the home.

 Another large contingent of officers gathered outside a Fort Lauderdale hospital where victims were taken, according to television video.